How to Make Mead Using a Brewing Kit

 Get A Mead Recipe And The Ingredients

-There are a lot of different mead recipes out there, from modern to ancient meads.
+There are a lot of different mead, or honey wine, recipes out there, from modern to ancient meads.
 The most basic form consists only of honey, water and yeast.
-However, that isn’t the end of it; meads can be made sweet, semi-sweet or semi-dry, or dry, and that only takes the basic ingredients to make.
-Just like with wine making, there are many more types of mead are out there as well, as spiced meads are very popular worldwide and there are many variations.
+However, that isn’t the end of it; they can be made into a sweet, semi-sweet or semi-dry, or dry mead, and that only takes the basic ingredients to make.
+Just like with wine making, there are many more types of mead out there as well, as spiced meads are very popular worldwide and there are many variations.
 There are also fruit mead varieties that bring a unique taste that many mead connoisseurs love.

 Additionally, some recipes call for longer fermentation periods than others.
 Some meads are ready to consume in about the same time as many beers.
 Some take a few seasons.
 Some require years of fermentation; it all depends on the recipe and the ingredients one acquires.

 As to the ingredients, honey selection matters.
 Different flavors are obtained from different honeys, so the home mezer (mead-maker) should take care to select the right honey.
 Avoid pasteurized honey, as the pasteurization process can make fermentation difficult, unpredictable and in some cases impossible.

 However, if one wants to skip all that, they can get a mead kit with all the ingredients put together beforehand.
-There are a good number of mead ingredient and recipe kits that are sold online; one merely needs to follow the instructions, provided one has the equipment to make their own mead.
+There are a good number of mead ingredient and recipe kits that are sold online; with starter kits, one merely needs to follow the instructions, provided one has the equipment to make their own mead.

 How To Make Mead With Standard Equipment